Terms of Business

 Our main emergency facilities are located at the hospital, in Allerton, and is staffed by a nurse 24 hours a day 365 days a year.

-Our emergencies after 8pm are handled by Vets Now, who provide emergency care until the next morning when your pet will be transferred to us, your normal vets.
+Emergencies after 8pm are usually handled by Vets Now, who provide emergency care until the next morning when your pet will be transferred to us, your normal vets.
 Vets Now provide the equivalent of an A&E service for your pet.
 They are highly experienced at dealing with emergencies, and they are always available out of hours, either on the end of the phone to give free advice or to see your pet if required.
 Vets Now can be contacted on 01274 722721.

 Second opinion and referrals